-The first step to creating a college spreadsheet is deciding on which platform you want to create it in.
+The first step to creating a college spreadsheet is deciding which platform to use.
+Here are the three main programs you can use to create your spreadsheet, each with pros and cons.

 Google Sheets